-- questions that may be answered on OWL or on this course outline - asking when grades will be posted - asking what grade a student received - asking where or when an exam is scheduled or the material covered on an exam - · requests for grade increases, extra assignments, or reweighting of course components
+- questions that may be answered on OWL or on this course outline - asking when grades will be posted - asking what grade a student received - asking where or when an exam is scheduled or the material covered on an exam - requests for grade increases, extra assignments, or reweighting of course components

-BIOGRAPHICAL SKETCH OF DR. MARK CLEVELAND
+BIOGRAPHICAL SKETCH OF Dr. Mark Cleveland

-Dr. Mark Cleveland (PhD, MSc, BComm, John Molson School of Business, at Concordia University, Montréal, Canada) is the Dancap Private Equity Professor of Consumer Behavior, an Associate Professor of Marketing (with tenure) in the DAN Management department (Faculty of Social Sciences), and Director of the Collaborative Graduate Program in Migration and Ethnic Relations, at the University of Western Ontario (London, Ontario, Canada).
+Dr. Mark Cleveland (PhD, MSc, BComm, John Molson School of Business, at Concordia University, Montréal, Canada) is a Western Faculty Scholar (2017-19), the Dancap Private Equity Professor of Consumer Behavior in the DAN Management department (Faculty of Social Sciences), and the Director of the Collaborative Graduate Program in Migration and Ethnic Relations, at the University of Western Ontario (London, Ontario, Canada).
 He also taught at the John Molson School of Business (Concordia University, Montréal), HEC-Montréal (Université de Montréal), Euromed School of Management (Marseille), and Kedge Business School (Marseille).
 He was also a Visiting Professor at Vienna University of Economics and Business.
 As coordinator of the Consumer Behavior area, Mark teaches numerous courses at the graduate and undergraduate levels, which presently includes marketing research, consumer behavior, consumer theory and methodology, and marketing management.
 Since 2013, Dr. Cleveland has been an Associate Editor for the International Marketing Review.
-He is also currently co-Editor of two special issues of journals, for the International Marketing Review and for the Journal of Product and Brand Management.
-He serves as an ad-hoc reviewer for numerous journals, and has served as a track chair for several international conferences, including the 2016 and 2017 European Marketing Association Conferences in Oslo and Groningen, respectively.
+He serves as an ad-hoc reviewer for numerous journals, and has served as a track chair for several international conferences.
+He is currently serving as a Guest Editor for two special issues, to be published in the Journal of Product and Brand Management (2019), and the International Marketing Review (2020).

 Mark's research spans several areas of marketing, with a special focus on cross-cultural consumer behavior; globalization, ethnic/social identity and acculturation; culture and decision-making; cosmopolitanism, materialism and consumer ethnocentrism; international market segmentation; services marketing, green marketing, gift-giving, advertising, psychometrics and scale development, as well as branding and internet shopping behavior.
-To date, Mark has published 31 journal articles, numerous book chapters, and a book on global consumer culture.
-His work appears in the Journal of International Marketing, the International Marketing Review, the Journal of Business Research, Psychology & Marketing, the Journal of Interactive Marketing, the Journal of Economic Psychology, the International Journal of Advertising, the International Journal of Intercultural Relations, the Journal of Consumer Marketing, the Journal of Strategic Marketing, the Journal of Consumer Behavior, the Canadian Journal of Administrative Sciences, and the Journal of International Consumer Marketing.
-His research has been presented at 38 conferences spanning 5 continents.
+To date, Mark has published 35 journal articles, numerous book chapters, and a book on global consumer culture.
+His work appears in the Journal of International Marketing, the International Marketing Review, the Journal of Business Research, Psychology & Marketing, the Journal of Interactive Marketing, the Journal of Economic Psychology, the International Journal of Advertising, the International Journal of Intercultural Relations, the Journal of Consumer Marketing, the Journal of Strategic Marketing, the Journal of Consumer Behavior, the Canadian Journal of Administrative Sciences, the Journal of International Consumer Marketing, as well as in several other journals.
+His research has been presented at 39 conferences spanning 5 continents.
 He has conducted research on consumers living in 22 countries: the Americas (Canada, United States, Mexico, and Chile), Europe (United Kingdom, France, Germany, Slovakia, Sweden, Netherlands, Austria, Hungary, and Greece), and Asia (India, Taiwan, China, Korea, Japan, Thailand, Iran, Lebanon, and Turkey).
-Dr. Cleveland's cumulative scholarly work includes nearly 2200 citations on Google Scholar, and his research has been featured many times in the popular press, including the New York Times.
-He has received many awards for his scholarly activities, including 3 best paper awards, and the Hans B. Thorelli Award for an article that has made the most significant and long-term contribution to international marketing theory or practice.
+Dr. Cleveland's cumulative scholarly work has more than 2900 citations on Google Scholar, and his research has been featured many times in the popular press, including the New York Times, the Globe and Mail, and CBC's Marketplace.
+He has received many awards for his scholarly activities, including 3 best paper awards, and the 2016 Hans B. Thorelli Award for the article that has made the most significant and long-term contribution to international marketing theory or practice.

-Links to Mark Cleveland's research articles: http://scholar.google.ca/citations?user=WWMNNIMAAAAJ
+Link to Dr. Cleveland's research articles: http://scholar.google.ca/citations?user=WWMNNIMAAAAJ